Herculens/herculens/README.md

 ## Example notebooks

-Below you can find a few examples of synthetic problems that can be tackled with `Herculens`:
+Below you can find a few examples of synthetic problems that can be tackled with `herculens`:

 - [**Starting guide**: Lens modeling with gradient descent, Fisher analysis and Hamiltonian sampling](https://github.com/aymgal/herculens_workspace/blob/main/notebooks/herculens__Starting_guide.ipynb)
 - [Reconstruction of a complex lensed galaxy with wavelets (and analytical profiles)](https://github.com/aymgal/herculens_workspace/blob/main/notebooks/herculens__Complex_source_with_wavelets.ipynb)